 The best gaming headset should be streamlined and this one certainly is.

 We’ve previously been fans of Sennheiser’s wireless gaming headsets, but the announcement of the new GSP 350 has us excited, even if it is a wired version.
 Sennheiser still knows sound, and when the time comes to update our list for the best gaming headset for xbox one 360 ps4 and pc, we’ll be taking a close look at this one.
+For another high quality gaming headset, you might be interested in our Astro Gaming A50 review.

 The first thing we notice when looking at the 350 is that Sennheiser has updated its design to hold a bunch of allusions to older models while still being sleeker and more lightweight than usual.
 An interesting exception to this rule is the massive flip-up mic, which looks like it’s built to offer strong audio and resist rough-and-tumble accidents, rather than disappear into the headset.
 That mic can also cut out both background noise and annoying breathing sounds to help improve clariety.